 Kanafeh Is A Cheese Pastry Delight

-So many spellings, but the same luxurious desert.
-In one place it may be spelled Kanafeh, or Kunefe.
-Yet in another it is Kadayif or Konafeh.
-And just when you are sure there can be no more, you will see Konafah, Knafah, Kunafeh, Kanafeh and Knafe.
-So many spellings for the same special desert.
+So many spellings, but the same luxurious dessert.
+In one place it may be spelled Kanafeh or Kunefe.
+Yet in another, it is Kadayif or Konafeh.
+And just when you are sure there can be no more, you will see Konafah, Knafah, Kunafeh, Kanafeh, and Knafe.
+So many spellings for the same special dessert.
 It is amazing!
 It is scrumptious!
 It is Kanafeh!

-You can not visit any part of this region without falling in love with this desert.
+You can not visit any part of this region without falling in love with this dessert.
 This is a recipe easily made at home.

 - Prep Time: 20 mins

 - Yield: 1 tray